 Meanwhile, if you don’t want to spend too much time on travel, you can also get to the island by plane.
 Local flights are going to Cam Ranh International Airport from Hanoi and Saigon (HCMC).
 From here you can take a taxi or Grab 15 kilometers to Ba Ngoi Port and ferry from there.

 That’s a roundup of some of the best beaches in Vietnam.
-There are plenty other sunny jewels to discover, such as Phu Quoc Island.
 If you prefer to stay closer to your base camp in one of Vietnam’s two biggest cities, check out the top beaches near Hanoi.
-Have fun and remember to wear your sun protection: sunscreen, hat and sunglasses.
+Have fun and remember to wear your sun protection: sunscreen, hat, and sunglasses.